TimBest/travel-blog/_posts/2022-06-21-kilimanjaro.md

 The hike up to Shira Cave was beautiful.
 The heather moorland was less dense than the forest.
 However, still offered a wide variety of unique and interesting plants.
 Our guides were super knowledgeable about all the different plants and were able to answer all our questions.
 One of our favorite flowers we were introduced to was the Everlasting Flower.
 They came in a few different colors and shapes and were one of the few flowers blooming on the mountain.
 Including are the pink and yellow ones bellow.
 When touched, the petals felt almost like plastic.

 We arrived at camp early in the afternoon, giving us some time to relax.
 The day had been hard for both of us, trying to catch our breathe while walking a solid ascent.
 When we got into the tent, Katherine was feeling defeated.
-We sat together and tears came to her, a release of emotion from the intensity of the day (she gave me permission to share this here).
+We sat together and tears came to her, a release of emotion from the intensity of the day (this is co-authored, so we feel comfortable sharing this aspect of our experience).
 It was really hard, and we were glad we were together, to have the experience and to support one another.

 Shira Cave campsite was a beautiful camp site.
 After decompressing, Katherine got some time to draw one of the trees from the moorland while I had a look around camp.
 One thing I noticed was how many bones there were in dried up water ways.
 In asking our guides I found out that it was common to cook beef with the bone in, and many cooks will toss the bones on the ground afterwards.